DrTTom/EasyData/README.md

 Provide whole project except ResolverFactory and *Tag-Classes.
 Focus on test 'de.tautenhahn.easydata.TestDataIntoTemplate'.
 This is a more complex task which is useful to access the programming and communication skills of an applicant.
 Discuss possible classes, do not expect an implemented working solution in a few hours.

+**DOCX (ZIP handling, integration, DOCX specification)**

+Provide whole project except DocxAdapter.
+The student shall find out what file inside the DOCX must be handled and hiw to unpack and pack the ZIP.
+Discuss security issues with ZIP handling.

+## Usage as application
+The application can handle any kind of text based files (for instance HTML, XML, LateX source codes) as well as DOCX documents.
+It will not work with documents using lots of internal references (Excel files) or relying on length of elements (ASN.1).

+Data must be provided as JSON.

+Freely choose beginning, ending and marking character for the special tags to include into the document template.
+For instance, '(', ')' and '@' will work inside most documents.
+In that case, all special tags are of form "(@&lt;content&gt;)" which are used in the following explanations.

+TODO: define all supported syntax here

+TODO: Put comparing operators under test, probably use other operators instead of < and >, call method in AccessibleData to get numeric values right.